 2018: The Class worked with local artists to refurbish “ghost advertising signs” in the downtown Area.
 The project is still continuing today with 6 total signs completed to date in the downtown area.

 2019: The class hosted “Night In A Car For Journey Home” to raise awareness about homelessness in our community.
 They raised $20,000 for The Journey Home.

 2020: The class facilitated the Hub City Hound Contest, a photo contest and fundraiser in support of the Aberdeen Area Humane Society campaign for a new building.
 They raised $21,130 for the Humane Society.

 2021: The class organized “Ask Me About Aberdeen” where participants set up booths at community events to welcome newcomers with information and Aberdeen “swag” bags.

-2022: The class is working with Lutheran Social Services and the Aberdeen School District to implement the Hub City Heroes Mentoring Program.
+2022: The class worked with Lutheran Social Services and the Aberdeen School District to implement the Hub City Heroes Mentoring Program.